teod/react-network-query/README.md

 ## Usage

 To get started you will need to add a `<NetworkQueryProvider/>` component to the root of your React component tree.
-This component [provides](https://reactjs.org/docs/context.html) the React Network Query functionality to all the other components in the application without passing it explicitly:
+This component [provides context](https://reactjs.org/docs/context.html) functionality to all the other components in the application without passing it explicitly:

 ```js
 import { NetworkQueryProvider } from 'react-network-query'